 Camron-Stanford House has the distinction of being the site of the first museum in the City of Oakland but it is certainly not the only one.
-If you are interested in the history of California, the history of the east bay area or Victorian life, there are many resources that you may enjoy.
+If you are interested in the history of California, the history of the East Bay area, or 19th century life, there are many resources that you may enjoy.
 Click on the links below to discover more places to visit.

 Oakland Museum of California is the only two blocks away from Camron-Stanford House and its state of the art interactive exhibits are especially attractive for families with children.